-McLean Hospital – 115 Mill Street, Belmont, MA 02478
+McLean Hospital 115 Mill Street Belmont, MA 02478

 Each year, more than 600 college students are treated at McLean Hospital.
 These young people come from more than 200 different colleges and universities to address a broad range of issues and psychiatric illnesses.
-Today, more than ever, students with proper support, skills, and psychoeducation are thriving while learning to cope with mental health and adjustment issues.
+Today, more than ever, students with proper support, skills, and symptom education are thriving while learning to cope with mental health and adjustment issues.

 The College Mental Health Program is ideal for:

-In addition to the services we provide within the McLean community, we offer academic consultation, transition support, and psychoeducational outpatient services to students who are struggling to co-manage their mental health and academic lives.
+In addition to the services we provide within the McLean community, we offer academic consultation, transition support, and patient education outpatient services to students who are struggling to co-manage their mental health and academic lives.
 Our facilitator-led support sessions provide opportunities for students to collaborate with peers while learning necessary skills for managing stigma, strengthening campus support and relationships, and assessing readiness to increase academic and social demands.

-Read about the college transition in the article “Mental Health Issues Overlooked in College Transition”
+Read about the college transition in the article “Mental Health Issues Overlooked in College Transition.”